Customer Choice - Regulated Price Plan (RPP)

 Rules for TOU Customer Choice

-If you’re a TOU customer and don’t want to switch to Tiered prices, you don’t need to do anything.
-You will stay on TOU prices.
-If you do want to switch to Tiered prices, here are the rules that apply.
-These rules also apply if you later want to switch back to TOU prices.
+If you don’t want to switch your price plan, you don’t need to do anything.
+You will stay on your current price plan.
+If you do want to switch to a different price plan, here are the rules that apply.
+These rules also apply if you later want to switch to another price plan.

-- Starting October 13, 2020, InnPower Corporation must make its election form available on its website, and to any customer that requests it.
+- InnPower Corporation must make its election form available on its website, and to any customer that requests it.
 InnPower Corporation must accept election forms by email or mail at a minimum.

 - Within 10 business days of receiving your election form, InnPower Corporation must tell you if your election form can’t be processed and must explain why (for instance, if you’re not authorized to make changes to the account, or the account can’t be verified).

-- ·If there are no issues with your election form, InnPower Corporation has the same 10 business days to let you know when you can expect to start being billed on Tiered prices.
+- ·If there are no issues with your election form, InnPower Corporation has the same 10 business days to let you know when you can expect to start being billed on your new price plan.

-- A switch from TOU to Tiered prices can only take effect at the start of a billing period.
+- A switch between price plans can only take effect at the start of a billing period.
 You are generally billed for a 30-day period, and the start and end dates are identified on your electricity bill.

-- InnPower Corporation must start charging you Tiered prices as of your next billing period after you submit your election form if it receives that form at least 10 business days before that billing period starts, and provided there are no issues with your form (see above).
+- InnPower Corporation must start charging you under your requested price plan as of your next billing period after you submit your election form if it receives that form at least 10 business days before that billing period starts, and provided there are no issues with your form (see above).

 - If InnPower Corporation receives your complete election form less than 10 business days before the start of your next billing period, it might still be able to switch you for your next billing period.
-But if it can’t do so, it has to start charging you Tiered prices at the start of the next billing period after that.
+But if it can’t do so, it must start charging you under your requested price plan at the start of the next billing period after that.

-- InnPower Corporation is required to inform all new residential and small business customers that they have a choice between TOU or Tiered prices when they set up the account.
+- InnPower Corporation is required to inform all new residential and small business customers that they have a choice between TOU, ULO or Tiered prices when they set up the account.

-- The choice between TOU and Tiered prices is available to nearly all residential and small business customers that have smart meters and are billed on TOU.
-Some residential and small business customers are charged Tiered prices because their meters can’t be used to bill TOU prices.
-They can’t switch to TOU prices at this time.
+- The choice between TOU and Tiered prices is available to residential and small business customers that have smart meters and are billed under the Ontario Energy Board's Regulated price plan.
+Some residential and small business customers are charged Tiered prices because their meters can't be used to bill TOU prices.
+They can't switch to TOU or ULO prices at this time.

 - If you live in a condominium or apartment that has its own individual meter and your bill comes from a company other than InnPower Corporation you are a customer of a unit sub-meter provider (USMP).
 Customers of USMPs also can’t switch to Tiered prices.
 That decision can only be made for the building as a whole by the “master consumer,” who is the person that retained a USMP for the property.
 In most cases, the master consumer is the property manager, landlord or condominium board.

 Customers that are buying their electricity from an energy retailer pay the electricity price set out in their contract.
-Once they have left their retail contract, they will have a choice between paying TOU or Tiered prices.
+Once they have left their retail contract, they will have a choice between paying TOU, ULO or Tiered prices.
 For details about your energy contract, contact your energy retailer.